ismith1024/ismith1024.github.io/_posts/2019-01-12-Boston_AirBNB.md

 Doing a little research, I have decided to focus on well-attended, single, events in the Boston area.
 These were:
  - Two large concerts held at TD Gardens (based on attendance figures, they were sold-out back-to-back shows) : U2 on June 21, and Pink, on April 8
  - The Boston Marathon, held on April 16.
-I have located this at the finish line in C Square; the course starts well out of the city center.
+I have located this at the finish line in Copley Square; the course starts well out of the city center.
  - The 2018 World Series finals, held on October 23-24 at Fenway

 I have excluded any events at Gilette Stadium, since this is well outside of the city and is in fact closer to Providence, RI.

 Figures like number of customers are based on number of reviews.
-Using "Some Guy on the Internet" as a source, the forums suggest that around 70~75% of AirBNB customers leave reviews.
+Using various AirBNB forums as a source, the consensus suggests that around 70~75% of AirBNB customers leave reviews.
 If the reviews are approximately even under all circumstances, dividing out htis ratio should give close to the real traffic figures.
-But feel free to reinterpret the fingins if you don't agree with the assumptions.
+But feel free to reinterpret the findings if you don't agree with the assumptions.

 Customer numbers are also based on the assumption that reviews are received within one week of the booking date.
 By considering reviews over a one-week period, this also removes bias based on days of the week.
 Finally, customer numbers are also adjusted for seasonal variation.
 As you can see, business varies a lot over the year:

 ![Seasonal business](https://ismith1024.github.io/images/seasonal_guests.png)

 *Fig 1: Seasonal business by month (number of reviews)*

 ### 2. Customer Numbers vs. Distance to the Event